Dynamic Service Migration in Mobile Edge Computing Based on Markov Decision Process: Introduction

 \section{Introduction}

-Mobile applications that utilize cloud computing technologies have become increasingly popular over the recent years, with examples including data streaming, real-time video processing, etc. Such applications generally consist of a front-end component running on the mobile device and a back-end component running on the cloud \cite{abe2013vtube,ha2013WearableCognitiveAssistance}, where the cloud provides additional data processing and computational capabilities.
-With this architecture, it is possible to run complicated applications on handheld devices that have limited processing power.
-However, it also introduces new challenges to communication networks due to increased network overhead.
-The concept of \emph{mobile edge-cloud (MEC)} has recently emerged as a promising technique to address these challenges.
-The core idea of MEC is to move computation closer to users, where small servers or data-centers that can host cloud applications are distributed across the network and connected directly to entities (such as cellular basestations) at the network edge, as shown in Fig. \ref{fig:scenario}.
-This idea received notable commercial interest recently \cite{IBMWhitepaper}, and is expected to develop rapidly with the growth of new mobile applications and more advanced smartphones.
-MECs are also more robust than traditional centralized cloud computing systems \cite{CloudletHostile}, because they are distributed and are thus less impacted by failures at a centralized point.
-The idea of distributing cloud servers at the network edge is also known as cloudlets \cite{CloudletHostile}, edge computing \cite{Edge-as-a-service}, fog computing \cite{bonomi2012fog}, follow me cloud \cite{FollowMeMagazine}, etc. In all these techniques, each server is responsible for a small geographical area, although some servers may not be directly connected to the basestation.
-In this paper, we focus on the case where MECs are colocated with the basestation, while noting that our proposed solution can be easily extended to the more general scenario.
+Mobile applications that utilize cloud computing technologies have become increasingly popular over the recent years, with examples including data streaming, real-time video processing, social networking, etc. Such applications generally consist of a front-end component running on the mobile device and a back-end component running on the cloud \cite{dinh2013survey}, where the cloud provides additional data processing and computational capabilities.
+With this architecture, it is possible to access complex services from handheld devices that have limited processing power.
+However, it also introduces new challenges including increased network overhead and access delay to services.

+\emph{Mobile edge computing (MEC)} has recently emerged as a promising technique to address these challenges by moving computation closer to users \cite{SatyanarayananEmergenceEdgeComputing,mach2017survey,mao2017survey}.
+In MEC, a small number of servers or micro data-centers that can host cloud applications are distributed across the network and connected directly to entities (such as cellular base stations or wireless access points) at the network edge, as shown in Fig. \ref{fig:scenario}.
+MEC can significantly reduce the service access delay \cite{SatyanarayananEmergenceEdgeComputing}, thereby enabling newly emerging delay-sensitive and data-intensive mobile applications such as augmented reality (AR) and virtual reality (VR)~\cite{zhang2017VR}.
+This idea received significant academic and commercial interest recently~\cite{mobileCloudConverge,IBMWhitepaper}.
+MEC is also more robust than traditional centralized cloud computing systems~\cite{CloudletHostile}, because the edge servers (ES) are distributed and are thus less impacted by failures at a centralized location.
+The MEC concept is also known as cloudlet \cite{CloudletHostile}, edge cloud~\cite{MachenMigration2017}, fog computing~\cite{bonomi2012fog}, follow me cloud~\cite{FollowMeMagazine}, micro cloud \cite{wangPredictedCost2017, SelimiServicePlacement2017}, and small cell cloud~\cite{BecvarPIMRC2014}.